 You will see notations throughout the textbook to remind you to log onto your study guide to enhance your studies.

-There are more than 90 individual and small-group activities provide practical tools to increase your comprehension of your materials.
+There are more than 90 individual and small-group activities providing practical tools to increase your comprehension of your materials.
 At the end of your studies, you will be able to assess your skills as a coach, to problem solve real-life strategies, to review and design research studies, as well as have a solid overall understanding of sport psychology principles and concepts.

 In addition to the activities mentioned above, you will enjoy streaming audio clips featuring esteemed experts from the field discussing key course concepts that they have studied and refined during their professional careers, is also included.